 - Preheat the oven to 350F and line a large baking sheet with parchment paper.

-- Just before the flour is fully combined, toss in the white chocolate and nuts and fold to bring the dough together.
+- Switch to a rubber spatula and fold in the flour.
+Right before the flour is fully mixed in to the dough, fold in the white chocolate chips and macadamia nuts to bring everything together.

-- Top the warm cookies with extra chocolate chips and nuts if desired.
+- Top the warm cookies with a light sprinkle of sea salt of desired.
 Transfer to a cooling rack.
 For the best texture and flavor, enjoy when the cookies are still warm!

 Notes